16 Super-Easy Ways to Reduce Your AC Costs

 Smart technology deploys smart features that can significantly help save energy!
 For instance, smart air conditioners or smart thermostats allow you to set schedules for your AC or set intelligent triggers that help maintain a room’s climate.
 As soon as the desired temperature is received, your AC switches off, which helps save a lot.

-Many people don’t bother to adjust their thermostat in hot weather.
+Many people don’t bother to adjust their thermostats in hot weather.
 They crank it to the minimum possible temperature and leave it running there all day long.
-According to the Department of Energy, US households can save 10% annually by adjusting the room temperature by 7 to 10 degrees for eight hours of the day.
+According to the Department of Energy, US households can save 10% annually by adjusting the room temperature by 7 to 10 degrees for eight hours a day.

 A programmable thermostat can do this slight readjustment on its own.
 When you are away, it can sense, increase the set temperature by a few degrees, or completely turn the air conditioner off.
 Moreover, you can set up a schedule so that the air conditioner increases the set temperature by a few degrees when you are asleep and lower it back down again when you are about to wake up.